Farmed Animal Protection Project I

 • Evaluation Method: Credit/No Credit based on an individual project, performance on in-class exercises, and attendance.

-• Course length: Students must also enroll in Farmed Animal Protection Project II when it is offered in the same academic year.
+• Course length: Absent extenuating circumstances (for example, if a student is graduating at the end of Fall semester), students must also enroll in Farmed Animal Protection Project II when it is offered in the same academic year.
 There is no application process.